pelotom/type-zoo/README.md

 ### `Required<T>`

+The opposite of `Partial`.
 Make all properties of `T` required and non-nullable.

 See: https://github.com/Microsoft/TypeScript/issues/15012#issuecomment-346499713